ChrisTheRoot/Basic-Info-Compiler/README.md

 # Basic-Info-Compiler
-A macOS app written with AppleScript that compiles info you've given into a short description.
+This is my first macOS app written with AppleScript!
+It takes the info you've given to it and puts it into a short description.
+It's very simple!
 Available in three language: Polish, English and Japanese.
 May add more languages soon.